YoichiroUrita/Javascript/README.md

   To draggable mode
   - Double click turns draggable mode on object.
+   (Shift + double click for decorated text.)
-  - Valid objects are image, textbox and table.
+  - Valid objects are image, textbox, table and decorated text.

   (This change is for simplify and prevents unexpected action)